GustavoFortti/dataindex-crw/README.md

 ## Overview

-This project is designed to extract, process, and store data about supplements from various brands and websites in the Brazilian market.
+This project is designed to extract, process, and store data about supplements from various brands and websites in the market.
 Using web scraping and data transformation techniques, the system consolidates product information into structured formats suitable for efficient storage and analysis.

 The project employs a modular architecture to ensure scalability, maintainability, and clarity, following the ETL (Extract, Transform, Load) paradigm.